 In short, the pros certainly outweigh the cons when having a generation skipping trust.
-Our users have found that Legal Zoom is the best place to get started with a generation skipping trust.
+Our users have found that Trust & Will is the best place to get started with a generation skipping trust.

 A “Generation Skipping Trust” is a legal document that provides you the ability to skip a generation when passing on assets.
 You can leave your estate to your grandchildren, great grandchildren, or other eligible “skip person” family members.
 This is an irrevocable trust that allows you to skip one generational round and it’s main aim is to lower estate tax liability.